vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Studies XXIII.

 Abu -l-Faz.lThe Akbar Nāma.
 History of the reign of Akbar including an account of his predecessors.
-Translated from the Persian by H. Beveridge.
+Translated from the Persian by ḤBeveridge.
 Indian reprint,

 Delhi 1973.
 3 vols.